Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Monoidal filtered stable category

 We call a filtered stable category $\cat{A}$ equipped with a compatible monoidal structure a \kore{monoidal} filtered stable category.
 If the monoidal structure is symmetric, then it will just be a \kore{symmetric} monoidal filtered category. \end{definition}

 In other words, a symmetric monoidal filtered stable category is just a commutative monoid object of a suitable multicategory of filtered stable categories.

-\begin{example} In the case where $\cat{A}$ is a functor category with Goodwillie's filtration, if the target category is a symmetric monoidal stable category, then the pointwise symmetric monoidal structure on $\cat{A}$ is compatible with the filtration. \end{example}
+\begin{example} In the case where $\cat{A}$ is a functor category with Goodwillie's filtration, if the target category of the functors is a symmetric monoidal stable category, then the pointwise symmetric monoidal structure \emph{on $\cat{A}^\op$} is compatible with the filtration.
+Note Remark~\ref{rem:dual-filtration}. \end{example}

 \begin{remark} More generally, we may say that the monoidal structure is \kore{bounded below} if the unit $\unity$ and the pairing $\cat{A}^2\xrightarrow{\tensor}\cat{A}$ are bounded below.
 All the results we consider in the following on monoidal filtered categories will be valid for filtered stable categories with a bounded below monoidal structure, after making suitable (and straightforward) modifications.